ziprandom/ziprandom.github.io/sources/content/blog/encrypted_homeservers.md

 **/etc/fstab**

-edit the `/etc/fstab` file on the board. comment out the line for the root partition and add the new entries for the encrypted partitions using an editor like `sudo vi /etc/fstab` or `sudo nano /etc/fstab`
+edit the `/etc/fstab` file on the board. comment out the line for the root partition and add the new entries for the encrypted partitions using an editor like `vi /etc/fstab` or `nano /etc/fstab`

 find the line for the `/` mount point
 ```sh